 “BioBlitz”—Surveying the Life of Vineyard Field: All Ages

-*The museum will be closed for this program from 10 a.m. – 1 p.m.
+*The inside portion of the museum will be closed for this program

-Program Leader: Rachel Speckenback, South Fork Natural History Museum (SOFO) Environmental Educator
+Program Leader: Rachel Speckenbach, South Fork Natural History Museum (SOFO) Environmental Educator

-Please note that, as mandated by the latest State Executive Order regarding COVID-19 safety precautions, our outdoor nature walks and programs are limited to a maximum of 25 people which includes our staff.
-SOFO will at all times follow stringent six-feet distancing separation protocols required by the Department of Health for the safety of our participants and environmental educators.
+Please note that, as mandated by the latest State Executive Order regarding COVID-19 safety precautions, our outdoor nature walks and programs will at all times follow stringent six-feet distancing separation protocols required by the Department of Health for the safety of our participants and environmental educators.
 We will provide masks and gloves for all attendees.

 Advanced reservations are required for all events.
-To register for this program, which is limited to 25 people please contact us at firstname.lastname@example.org.
-Spots will be reserved on a first-come, first-served basis, and we will confirm your reservation by email.
+To register for this program, which has limited enrollment please contact us at firstname.lastname@example.org or call 631-537-9735.
+Spots will be reserved on a first-come, first-served basis.